Programs: Frances Payne Bolton School of Nursing

 The student must complete the following courses:

-1. Two 3-credit courses in gerontology within the student’s discipline, one of which can be an independent study.
+- One 3 credit hour courses in gerontology within the student's discipline, one of which can be an independent study.
+For students in departments with no aging courses available, this criterion does not apply.
+(Students must still complete nine credit hours.)

-2. One 3-credit course in gerontology or independent study outside the student’s discipline.
+- One 3 credit hour course in gerontology or independent study outside the student's discipline.
+(Note: no more than one independent study course will be permitted for the Certificate Program.)

-3. A 3-credit seminar in gerontology offered by the center.
+- A 3 credit hour seminar in gerontology (GERO 498) offered by the Center.

 Any departures from the requirements must be approved by the center director.
-For further information, contact the University Center on Aging and Health.
+For further information, contact the University Center on Aging and Health (ucah@case.edu).